OpenRailAssociation/technical-committee/charter.md

 ## Decisions

-The TC should strive to take decisions consensually.
+The TC should strive to make decisions consensually.
 The default decision mechanism is consent.
 If that does not result in a decision, the TC falls back to a vote, where each TC member has one vote.
 In case of a tie the TC Chair decides.

 ## Incubation process